DustGalaxy/simple-repo-asyncsqla/README.md

     email: Mapped[str]
     is_active: Mapped[bool] = mapped_column(default=True)

-# You can use dataclass or a regular class, but refer to the protocol - DomainModel
+# You can use dataclass or a regular class with inherit BaseDomainModel, refer to the protocol - DomainModel for details
 class UserDomain(BaseModel):
     id: int = 0
     name: str